ApiLogicServer/Docs/docs/Sample-AI.md

 You then use API Logic Server CLI to create an executable project from the model.
 Alternatively, you can create a project by identifying an existing database.

-The project is executable, providing an API and an admin app, enabling agile collaboration and unblocking custom app dev.
+* The project is ***executable,*** providing an API and an admin app, enabling agile collaboration and unblocking custom app dev.

+* The project is ***customizable,*** using rules and Python, in your existing IT infrastructure - your IDE, GitHub, the cloud, your database, etc.

+Let's see how.

 [![Microservice Automation](images/sample-ai/copilot/overview.png)](https://youtu.be/-7aZPWz849I "Microservice Automation"){:target="_blank" rel="noopener"}

-This process **leverages your existing IT infrastructure:** your IDE, GitHub, the cloud, your database… open source.
-Let's see how.

 &nbsp;

 **Setup**

 To begin, install Python and VSCode.

-Optionally, install Copilot: it's moderately priced and you can execute this tutorial without it.
+> Optionally, install Copilot: it's moderately priced and you can execute this demo without it.
 But, it provides the Natural Language services shown here - it's quite a lot of fun to explore, so you might just want to splurge and acquire it.

 Then, install the API Logic Server and start it: